I’ve just returned from Paris, and I will never be the same.

 A friend and I were discussing this “quiet desperation” quote last night, as we discussed our respective marriages and marriage in general.
 Our conversation focused on the complacency that occurs after years of seeing the ins and outs and annoying habits of another human being’s existence.
 I think it’s so common for husbands and wives to leave the runway together, aimed for the stars and the experience of a lifetime, only to land early on a makeshift dirt runway in a place just outside Settle Town, USA.

 I’m not even talking about 10 years in, guys.
 I myself have been married for 9 years, but the trouble started brewing quite a while ago and I don’t think we’re unique in that.
-I talk to so many men and women – friends, colleagues, acquaintances – who are at most, content in their marriages and at worse, extremely unhappy and in some cases, depressed.
+I talk to so many men and women – friends, colleagues, acquaintances – who are at most, content in their marriages and at worst, extremely unhappy and in some cases, depressed.
 Most of them are not seeking divorce.
 They just want to live their best lives and they want to do it with a willing partner who shares their interests and passions.

 [Side note: For some reason, whenever I hear the term “quiet desperation” in my head the Queensryche song “Silent Lucidity” starts playing.
 Interestingly, the song is about lucid dreaming, which is being able to consciously control what happens in your dreams.
 So in a way, it’s related. ]